 - 1. There shall be a Synod Council of the Diocese of Niagara consisting of the following members: - (a) The Diocesan Bishop who shall chair, unless the Bishop appoints an alternate chair; - (b) The Coadjutor or Suffragan Bishop, if any; - (c) The Chancellor; - (d) The Vice-Chancellor, if any; - (e) The Dean; - (f) The Treasurer; - (g) The Executive Officer, if any; - (h) The Secretary of Synod; - (i) Any person holding a director-level position with the Synod office; - (j) Any regional archdeacon duly licensed; - (k) One lay representative from each of the regions elected for a two-year term in such manner as determined by the Synod Council; - (I) One representative, either clergy or lay, from each of the regions elected for a two-year term in such manner as determined by the Synod Council; - (m) One representative elected by each of the Diocesan Vision groups as defined by Synod Council, at its first meeting following the conclusion of the Diocesan Synod, for a one- year term; - (n) One representative elected by the Canterbury Hills Board of Directors, for a one-year term, at its first meeting following the conclusion of the Diocesan Synod, provided that the Board of Directors may elect an alternate representative who may attend, and vote at, meetings of the Synod Council should the Board's elected representative be compelled to be absent; - (o) One representative elected by the Financial Advisory Committee, for a one-year term, at its first meeting following the conclusion of the Diocesan Synod, provided that the Financial Advisory Committee may elect an alternate representative who may attend, and vote at, meetings of the Synod Council should the Committee's elected representative be compelled to be absent; and - (p) Four individuals appointed by the Diocesan Bishop annually, at least two of whom are members of Synod. - 2.
-An alternate representative may be elected from each of the regions who shall serve as a member of the Synod Council in the event of an elected member's resignation or inability to attend the meetings of the Council.
-Such alternate representative shall serve out the balance of the member's term and shall have voting privileges.
+An alternate representative, clergy or lay, may be elected from each of the regions who shall serve as a member of the Synod Council in the event of an elected member's inability to attend a meeting of the Council.
+If an elected member resigns, such alternate representative shall serve out the balance of the member's term.
+Alternate members shall have full voting privileges when attending on behalf of an elected member or serving out the balance of a term. (amended 2022)

-- 3. There shall be standing committees of the Synod Council, as follows: - (a) The Coordinating Team of Synod Council, consisting of the Diocesan Bishop and the Secretary of Synod, one of whom shall chair the Coordinating Team, and not less than five of its members to be elected annually by the Synod Council at its January meeting.
+3. (a) There shall be standing committees of the Synod Council, as follows:

-The Coordinating Team shall meet between sessions of the Synod Council at the call of the Secretary of Synod.
+i) The Coordinating Team of Synod Council, consisting of the Secretary of Synod, and at least three members to be elected annually by the Synod Council.
+The Coordinating Team shall meet between sessions of the Synod Council at the call of the Secretary of Synod, who shall chair the meetings.